The Territory has a variety of education options available from childcare through to tertiary education.

 Charles Darwin University is a dual-sector university, offering a full spectrum of education and training opportunities in higher education and vocational education and training (VET).
 The Casuarina campus is home to the Northern Institute and the North Australian Centre for Oil and Gas (NACOG) hub.

 There are several additional study options available in Menzies School of Health Research, Australian Centre for Indigenous Knowledges & Education, Flinders University and Batchelor Institute of Indigenous Tertiary Education.

-The Territory is home to over 2700 international students from over 70 countries, studying higher education, vocational education and training, in schools and English language courses.
+The Territory is home to nearly 3500 international students from 80 countries, studying higher education, vocational education and training, in schools and English language courses.